gamemann/XDP-Forwarding/README.md

 -a --save => Save rule to config file.
 ```

 This will add a forwarding rule while the XDP program is running.
-As of right now, it does **not** save this rule into the XDP config file.
-However, I will be implementing save functionality before release.

 ### XDP Delete Program
 The `xdpfwd-del` executable which is added to the `$PATH` via `/usr/bin` on install accepts the following arguments.